yoshida/httpd24_php56_opsworks/README.md

 ## Initial Apps Setup

-If you want to try application deployment, there is a sample application that displays phpinfo.
+If you want to try deployment, we have prepared a sample application that displays phpinfo.

 1. Add a new application from the "Apps" section
 2. Under Settings: